Chain of Responsibility Pattern Tutorial

 define design pattern

-3. In the Define Design Pattern dialog box, specify the pattern name Chain of Responsibility.
-Keep the file name as is.
-Click OK to proceed.
+3. In the Define Design Pattern dialog box, specify the pattern name as Chain of Responsibility.
+Keep the file name as is and click OK to proceed.

 name pattern

-In this section, we are going to apply the chain of responsibility pattern in modeling a coin dispenser.
+In this section, we will apply the chain of responsibility pattern to model a coin dispenser.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.